NVIDIA/NeMo/docs/source/common/intro.rst

 Common Collection
 =================

-The common collection contains things that could be used across all collections.
+The common collection contains tokenizers, losses, and metrics that can be used across all collections.

 Tokenizers
 ----------